arcus/Arcus_Labs_Orientation/arcus_orientation.md

 If the data in your lab don't look right to you (e.g. you see twice as many patients as you were expecting), which of the following would be good ways to ask for help?
 Select all that apply.

 [[X]] email your Project Owner
-[[X]] submit a ticket at the Arcus Help Center
-[[X]] post a question on the Arcus Forum
+[[X]] submit a ticket at the [Arcus Help Center](https://support.arcus.chop.edu/servicedesk/customer/portals) [[X]] post a question on the [Arcus Forum](https://forum.arcus.chop.edu/)
 ***

 <div class = "answer">

 Any of these are fine ways to seek help!

-If you have a clear idea of what's going wrong, the most efficient approach might be to submit a ticket in the Help Center for the Data team describing the problem.
+If you have a clear idea of what's going wrong, the most efficient approach might be to submit a ticket in the [Arcus Help Center](https://support.arcus.chop.edu/servicedesk/customer/portals) for the Data team describing the problem.

 If you're not sure what's going wrong, then approaching your Project Owner first may save time as they may be able to help you narrow down the issue and direct it to the right person.

-If you post on the Arcus Forum, the people responding there won't necessarily have access to the details of your lab (as your PO or the Data team would), but they can help if you troubleshoot if you think the error may be in your SQL query, for example.
+If you post on the [Arcus Forum](https://forum.arcus.chop.edu/), the people responding there won't necessarily have access to the details of your lab (as your PO or the Data team would), but they can help if you troubleshoot if you think the error may be in your SQL query, for example.

 No matter what, whatever way you pick to ask for help, you can expect to be treated with compassion and respect.
 Whoever you get in touch with will do their best to connect you with the right solution as quickly as possible.
 </div>